EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/creating_your_own_mount.md

 The "Ideal" location is a place that gives a good view of the pupil when looking to all extremes, the lower corners do a good job at getting there, or nearly there.

-You want to put the camera as close to the headset's lens as possible to achieve the biggest view of the eye.
+It is recommended to place the camera as close as possible to the headset's lens to maximize the view of the eye.
 I recommend looking at other headset mounts for [inspiration.](https://github.com/EyeTrackVR/EyeTrackVR-Hardware/tree/main/3d_Printed_Mounts)

 ## Step 4: Mount your LEDs